GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/modules.rst

 Function side-effects
 ---------------------

-The daScript compiler is very much an optimizin compiler and pays a lot of attention to functions' side-effects.
+The Daslang compiler is very much an optimizin compiler and pays a lot of attention to functions' side-effects.

 On the C++ side, ``enum class SideEffects`` contains possible side effect combinations.

 ``none`` indicates that a function is pure, i.e it has no side-effects whatsoever.
-A good example would be purely computational functions like ``cos`` or ``strlen``. daScript may choose to fold those functions at compilation time as well as completely remove them in cases where the result is not used.
+A good example would be purely computational functions like ``cos`` or ``strlen``.
+Daslang may choose to fold those functions at compilation time as well as completely remove them in cases where the result is not used.

 Trying to register void functions with no arguments and no side-effects causes the module initialization to fail.